codingMustache/codingMustache/README.md

 ## Joke of the Day

-Writing with a broken pencil is pointless.
+The word queue is ironic.
+It's just q with a bunch of silent letters waiting in line.

 ## Home Server Up-Time